John Michuki

-John Njoroge Michuki (1 December 1932 – 21 February 2012) was a Kenyan politician and businessman.
-He was born at Muguru, village, Iyego Location, Kangema Division in Murang’a District.
+John Njoroge Mìchūki (1 December 1932 – 21 February 2012) was a Kenyan politician.
+He was born at Muguru village in Fort Hall District.
 He was educated in Kenya and abroad.
-Michuki emerged as one of the prominent and long-serving civil servants and politicians as well as a businessman in Kenya.
+Michūki emerged as one of the prominent and long-serving civil servants and politicians as well as a businessman in Kenya.
 Michuki served Kenya in various capacities, including Permanent Secretary in the Finance Ministry, Chairman of the Kenya Commercial Bank, Member of Parliament and Cabinet Minister.
 He was serving his 4th five-year term as a Member of Parliament for Kangema Constituency.
 Michuki had a reputation as a "ruthless" and efficient manager, and was widely acknowledged as among the best performing ministers in President Kibaki's Government.
 He was serving as the Minister for Environment and National Resources at the time of his death.

 Early life

 Michuki was born in December 1932 at Muguru village, Iyego Location, Kangema Division in modern-day Murang’a County.
 He was born to a large polygamous family of Chief Michuki wa Kagwi who had 47 wives.
 Michuki was the first-born son of Mariana Wanjiku, the 45th wife of Chief Michuki Kagwi.

 Despite his chiefly parentage, Michuki did not enjoy the privileges of life in his early upbringing.
 This was largely because his father died on 4 January 1940 when young Michuki was just seven years old.
 He suffered the fate of large polygamous families, where sons of older wives tend to disinherit those of younger wives.
 As such, Michuki's mother secured only 3 acres from the large Michuki estate.

 In many respects, Michuki's early life was similar to that of many post-colonial African elite who rose to prominence aided by a combination of the social capital and ties of extended family, networks of friends, sheer ingenuity and hard work.

 Although he was a self-made man, Michuki attributed his success to his disciplinarian father and a visionary and loving mother Mariana Wanjiku who, despite being illiterate, was keen on giving him education.